piclas-framework/piclas/docs/documentation/userguide/tools.md

 (sec:tools-usd)=
 ## Unified Species Database (USD)

-A tool to create a database containing cross-section, electronic and species data can be found in the *tools* folder: `piclas/tools/species_database/`.
+A tool to create a database containing cross-section, electronic states, surface reactions, Arrhenius rates, and species data can be found in the *tools* folder: `piclas/tools/species_database/`.
-The Python script (python3.7) `create_species_database.py` creates a new database combining cross-section data, electronic states and species parameters (formerly read-in through ini files).
-The script uses the `numpy`, `h5py` and `argparse` packages.
+The Python script (python3.7) `create_species_database.py` creates a new database or expands an existing one combining all necessary parameters (formerly read-in through ini files).
+The script uses the `numpy`, `h5py`, `argparse`,`datetime`, `cmath`, and `matplotlib.rcsetup` packages.
 To create the unified database with

     python3.7 create_species_database.py

-an electronic and cross-section database need to be built before ({ref}`ssec:tools-xsec-collision`, {ref}`ssec:tools-electronic-database`).
+an electronic states and a cross-section database need to be built before ({ref}`ssec:tools-xsec-collision`, {ref}`ssec:tools-electronic-database`).
-If nothing additionally is specified, the following filenames are called: `DSMC.ini` for the parameter input, `Electronic-State-Database.h5` for the electronic state database, `XSec_Database.h5` for the cross-section data and `Species_Database.h5` for the final output.
+If nothing additionally is specified, the following filenames are called: `DSMC.ini` for the parameter and (gas and surface) reaction input, `Electronic-State-Database.h5` for the electronic state database, `XSec_Database.h5` for the cross-section data,`Rad.dat` for the radiation data, and `Species_Database.h5` for the final output.
 For custom file names, the following options can be added:

-    python3 create_species_database.py --parameter parameter-filename --electronic electronic_statefile --crosssection crosssection_statefile --output output_filename
+    python3 create_species_database.py --parameter parameter-filename --electronic electronic_statefile --crosssection crosssection_statefile --radiation radiation-filename --output output_filename --reference reference-name

 or

-    python3 create_species_database.py -p parameter-filename -e electronic_statefile -c crosssection_statefile -o output_filename
+    python3 create_species_database.py -p parameter-filename -e electronic_statefile -c crosssection_statefile -s radiation-filename -o output_filename -r reference-name

 The data is grouped in the output file, as shown in the following example:

     Cross-Sections (group)
         H2-H2Ion1 (dataset)
+    Radiation (group)
+        N (group)
+            Levels (dataset)
+            Lines (dataset)
+    Reaction (group)
+        DISS_CH3_TO_CH2 (dataset)
+        Arrhenius parameters (attributes)
+        EXC_CN+_N (dataset)
+        Arrhenius parameters (attributes)
+        RECOMB_C_N_ION (dataset)
+        Arrhenius parameters (attributes)
     Species (group)
         H2 (group)
             Electronic levels (dataset)